-Faculty members are eligible to apply through the Benefits Office for other qualifying FML events beyond personal illness and parental leave.
-Qualifying events include, but are not limited to, a serious health condition of an employee's spouse, dependent child, or parent, (see the Family and Medical Leave Policy).
-Request for this leave to be granted with pay should follow the same process as described above.
+Faculty members are eligible to apply through the Benefits Office for other qualifying FML events beyond personal illness and maternity leave.
+Qualifying events include, but are not limited to, a serious health condition of an employee's spouse, dependent child, or parent, and parental leave associated with adoption, foster care, or childbirth (See the Family and Medical Leave Policy).
+Request for this leave to be granted with pay should follow the same process as described in Section II, B above.